RocketStar Logo

 Brad Berkson is the President and Chief Operating Officer of RocketStar.
 He is the former United States Department of Defense Director, Program Analysis and Evaluation, serving under both the Bush Administration and Obama Administration.
 He also served as the Acting Deputy Under Secretary of Defense for Logistics and Materiel Readiness, and led Secretary of Defense Robert Gates" Intelligence, Surveillance, & Reconnaissance (ISR) Task Force.
 He was awarded the Department of Defense Medal for Distinguished Public Service in 2009.
 Brad received a bachelor’s degree from the University of Tulsa and a Master’s Degree from Harvard Business School.

-Wes Faler (Technology Officer)
+Wes Faler (Chief Technology Officer)

 Wes Faler is responsible for the creation of RocketStar's Phoenix Eye™ DSP suite of software products, as well as the FireStar Fusion Drive.
 Wes was previously President of Fluid & Reason where he invented the ConstantQ thruster.
 He was also Chief Software Engineer for Lunar X-Prize team Part Time Scientists and, most recently, was the Founder of Miles Space Inc, a space propulsion and communications company, aquired by RocketStar in March 2024.